Bárbara Mori: Personal life

 In 1996, Mori began a relationship with actor Sergio Mayer, with whom she has a son, Sergio Mayer Mori, born in 1998.
 The couple separated shortly after.
 In 2016 she wed baseball player Kenneth Ray Sigman, brother of actress Stephanie Sigman.
 The couple divorced in 2017.

+Mori was romantically linked with Indian actor Hrithik Roshan when they were filming the movie Kites.

-Mori's son had a daughter, Mila, in November 2016, making her a grandmother at 38.
+Mori's son has a daughter born in November 2016, making her a grandmother at 38.